Artrajz/vits-simple-api/README.md

 If you are starting for the first time, modify the default model path configuration in the config.py file (optional).

 After the first startup, a config.yml configuration file will be generated.
-You can either modify the model_list in the configuration file or make changes through the admin backend in the browser (not yet implemented).
+You can either modify the model_list in the configuration file or make changes through the admin backend in the browser.

 You can specify the model paths using either absolute or relative paths, where relative paths are considered from the Model folder in the project's root directory.